What Is Suboxone Used For?

 The word sobriety in and of itself can have different meanings depending on who you are talking to.
 While some physical dependence will remain while you are taking Suboxone (which may eventually be tapered off), cravings and compulsive use behaviors are reduced.1,6,7

 Indeed, there has been some controversy over the use of medications in recovery.
-Advocates say it is an essential component in recovery for huge numbers of people since opioid addiction is a medical disorder with a neurological basis.7,8 From this perspective, the use of Suboxone is not just substituting one drug for another but rather a safe and controlled way of recovering from opioid addiction.8
+Advocates say they are an essential component of recovery for huge numbers of people, since opioid addiction is a medical disorder with a neurological basis.7,8 From this perspective, the use of Suboxone is not just substituting one drug for another, but rather a safe and controlled way of recovering from opioid addiction.8

 On the other hand, some programs adhere to a policy of complete abstinence from substances and may view using opioid medications as trading one addiction for another.

 Ultimately, you need to do what works best for you, and a good starting place is discussing your options with your treatment provider.
 While being entirely free of any substance may be something that you strive for in the future, the important thing is that you are getting help for your addiction and working to improve your overall functioning.

 Drug and Alcohol Addiction Treatment Programs